 Custom metrics

-The custom metrics extension provides an API whereby a developer can create one of six custom metric types for capturing arbitrary metric data.
+provides an API whereby a developer can create one of six custom metric types for capturing arbitrary metric data.
 Also, the API provides the ability to create the custom metrics at the system-level, the actor-level, or the application-level.
-For example, at the actor-level, you could build and use a Counter metric to capture the number of times an actor receives a particular message.
+For example, at the actor-level, you could build and use a Counter

 Custom metric types